Kirkegata (Levanger)

-Kirkegata (Church Street) is the main street of the town of Levanger which is located inside the municipality of Levanger in Trøndelag county, Norway.
-The street is parted on the middle by Øverparken with the famous fountain and the town square, referred to as Torget by locals.
+Kirkegata (Church Street) is the main street of the town of Levanger which is located inside Levanger Municipality in Trøndelag county, Norway.
+The street is parted on the middle by Øverparken with the famous fountain and the town square, referred to as "Torget" by locals.
 The current/"modern" street plot of Levanger was laid out by the Swedish king Carl III in the early 19th century.

 The street is laid out in an axis from the Mo farm area in the southwest to the northeast.
-It passes by the Levanger videregående skole, the old Høgskolen i Levanger (now part of Nord-Trøndelag University College), past the Levanger Church (hence the name "Kirkegata"), down to the Levangselva bridge, the lower harbour area, and the old Levanger slaughter house.
+It passes by the Levanger videregående skole, Nord University, Levanger Church (hence the name "Kirkegata"), down to the Levangselva river bridge, the lower harbour area, and the old Levanger slaughter house.
 At the northeastern end of the road, it joins Norwegian County Road 774.

 Character

 Wooden houses

 Most of the buildings facing Kirkegata are old wooden houses of a very fine and distinct character, constructed towards the end of the 19th century, following the last of the great fires of Levanger (in 1848, 1863 and 1897).
 The last fire prompted new and better fire protection measures, such as a firewall between each house.
 The general high amount of fine wooden houses in Levanger, has earned Levanger the status as national wooden house town in Norway.
 Some fine wooden houses were demolished and replaced by modern buildings in the 1950s-1970s and even later.